Avoid Templated Proposal Cover Letter To the Federal Government

 - A brief point about your understanding of the agency’s mission can keep the government’s attention.

-What Points Should You Consider in Your Cover Letter?
+What Points Should You Consider in Your RFP Response Cover Letter?

-Some main points that your bid proposal cover letter for contract agency personnel should cover:
+Some main points that your RFP response cover letter for contract agency personnel should cover:

 Provided a short summary of your quality control approach and show how it minimizes the risk of non-performance to the agency.
 If you have a unique approach with best practices, then briefly mention it.